MZEEN2424/ChunkBiomesGUI/README.md

 ---

 ## Build Instructions
 This tool relies on Dear ImGUI, GLFW, and [the Cubiomes library](https://github.com/Cubitect/Cubiomes).
-It requires CMake to build.
+It requires CMake and MinGW to build.

 1. Clone or download the repository to your local machine.
-2. Navigate to the project folder, and open the `build` directory.
+2. Navigate to the project's main directory.
-3. Inside the `build` folder, you’ll find a file named `BuildExe.bat`.
+3. In the main directory, you’ll find a file named `build.bat`.
 Simply run this batch file to start the build process.
-4. Once the process is complete, the executable (`.exe`) file will be ready for use.
+4. Once the process is complete, the executable (`.exe`) file will be located in the `build/bin` directory.

 ---
 ## Screenshots